gathering/tgmanage/bootstrap/README.md

 box.
 Change into the 'tgmanage' directory.
 Next, run 'bootstrap/install-dependencies.sh boot'

-Edit 'include/config.local.pm' and update for this year's TG.
+Copy 'include/config.pm.dist' to 'include/config.pm'.
+Edit for this year's TG.
 Use 'bootstrap/create-shellconf.pl' to extract configuration from the perl module to create/update the 'include/tgmanage.cfg.sh' configuration script.